gutten-avo/Jatim-Park-Web/README.md

 # JatimParkClassProject
- This project for my classassignment..
+ This project for my class assignment..